Blog/startup insights/AI for Fintech. Be the One to Change the Industry

 • Robo-advisors.
 This type of software is especially popular among Millennials because of its convenience and accessibility.
 Now that this generation has money to manage, the demand for AI-driven counsel is rising.

-• RegTech.
+• Regtech.
 Keeping up with the regulations and preparing all the necessary paperwork is time-consuming and is prone to human error.
 This makes automated compliance software well worth the investment.

 • Financial records maintenance.
 This category of apps helps manage personal finances by tracking spending, bills, bank accounts, and other assets and liabilities.